 Heimark Artist-in-Residence.
 The Heimark Artist in Residence program brings to campus musicians, poets, visual artists, and performers whose work grapples with the legacies of slavery on our world today.

 Racial Slavery & the Making of the Modern World: Resistance, Freedom, and Legacies High School Curriculum Project.
-This project seeks to create a high school curriculum that will challenge myths and absences in how our schools currently teach the history of slavery.
+Released in August 2020, this high school level resource challenges myths and absences in how our schools currently teach the history of slavery.
 This curriculum fulfills part of the CSSJ’s mission to undertake public history projects which tell the story of racial slavery.
 In the fall of 2020 free professional development webinars will be offered that assist educators in implementing the materials in their classrooms.
-This is a collaborative project with The Choices Program which produces award-winning curricula on current and historical international and public policy.
+This is a collaborative project with The Choices Program.

 The Imagined New.
-The Imagined New is an interdisciplinary platform for critical exchange and research around African and African Diasporic art practices, as they relate to questions of history, archive and the alternative imagination(s) of Black aesthetic and curatorial practices.
+This project, The Imagined New, is an interdisciplinary platform for critical exchange and research around African and African Diasporic art practices, as they relate to questions of history, archive and an alternative imagination(s) of Black aesthetic and curatorial practices.
 Presented as a collaboration between CSSJ and the Visual Identities in Art and Design Research Centre (VIAD), University of Johannesburg, The Imagined New revolves around interdisciplinary workshop platforms, and a corresponding special edition publication of Callaloo, the premier journal of literature, art, and culture of the African Diaspora.

 Carceral State Reading Group.
-The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on examining the Carceral State.
+The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.
 The reading group is a collaboration between various sectors of the Providence community and the CSSJ at Brown University.
-Meetings are held twice monthly to discuss issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.

 Graduate Seminar and Reading Group on Black Aesthetics.
 Organized by graduate students, this seminar is focused on engaging in deep study and inquiry into the discourse of history and aesthetics as praxis.
 The group seeks to interrogate a set of aesthetic practices bounded up in the conventions of Western thought.
 The group will produce publications, mixtapes, and exhibitions and aims to develop a close intellectual and artistic partnership with the Center for Humanities Research at the University of the Western Cape, South Africa.

 Slavery and Legacy Walking Tour.
-The Slavery & Legacy Tours examine the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
-The tours help students (K-12 +college) as well as adult groups think critically about the University and state histories.
+The Slavery & Legacy tour examines the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
+New digital resources help students (K-12 +college) as well as adult groups think critically about the University and state histories.

 Civil Rights Movement Initiative.
 In 2015, the CSSJ developed a unique initiative for Hope High School students called the Civil Rights Movement Initiative.
-This initiative aims to help high school students understand the Civil Rights Movement as something more than events of the past, and as a bridge to understanding the present.
+This initiative aims to help high school students understand the Civil Rights Movement as something more than the events of the past, and as a bridge to understanding the present.
 Students meet for weekly classes at the Center and participate in a week long visit to the South, visiting important sites in the Southern Freedom Movement and meeting with activists.
 In AY 21 this work will be expanded to include Mount Pleasant and Central High Schools in addition to continuing our work with Hope High School.
 We also hope to double the number of students included in this program, and are looking to see if we could also provide course credit.